 Our investigation also discovered that she had gone on a date the same evening of the alleged assault with a man she had met very recently online.
 We were able to identify the man from this date and interview him for the case.

 During our investigation, we uncovered that Jane’s many trips to Australia left a trail of broken hearts.
 We were able to uncover that Jane had a history of dating men for less than romantic reasons – one may say, she was motivated solely by finances.
-We were able to establish that she had two current boyfriends / fiancés living in Sydney Australia.
+We were able to establish that she had two current boyfriends/fiancés living in Sydney Australia.

 Dorian Bond’s instincts told him that the key to the case would be found in the “Land Down Under.”

-Understandably, the family hesitated funding a trip to the other side of the world.
+Understandably, the family hesitated to fund a trip to the other side of the world.
 It was an expense that they wished to avoid.
 They preferred the investigation rest in the States and be conducted over the phone and internet.
 I assured them, however, that the investigation would be stalled if not pursued directly.
 My point was unfortunately validated when an attempted call to Jane’s first Australian boyfriend proved a futile exercise.
 He immediately hung up the phone when the attorney and Mr. Bond contacted him via telephone.

 After their first failed attempt to gather the crucial evidence needed to help free the doctor, the clients agreed to finance my “gumshoe” approach.
 I flew to Australia, staked out the other boyfriend’s house, and was eventually able to approach him face-to-face.